Javascript is required

 • Case Studies and Applied Innovations

 Empirical and applied works demonstrating the use of computational–experimental integration in solving practical engineering challenges.
-IJCMEM values contributions that translate theoretical advances into real-world design, testing, and performance optimization.
+IJCMEM values contributions that translate theoretical advances into real-world design, testing, and performance optimisation.

 Articles